Best-transcendence/ft_transcendence/docs/learningHub/FRONTEND.md

 | `transition` / `transition-colors` | animate changes |
 | `duration-200` / `ease-in-out`     | timing curve    |
 | `hover:*` / `focus:*`              | state variants  |

+# Translation
+## Translation.ts
+- Stores all the actual text translations
+## LangEngine.ts
+- Provides the t() function and get the word from Translation.ts
+## LanguageSwitcher.ts
+- The user interface (dropdown) to change the language and call LangEngine to get the word